 Use the persistent volume

-Once the persistent volume claim has been created, and the disk successfully provisioned, a pod can be created with access to the disk.
-The following manifest creates a pod that uses the persistent volume claim azure-managed-disk to mount the Azure disk at the
+Once the persistent volume claim has been created and the disk successfully provisioned, a pod can be created with access to the disk.
+The following manifest creates a basic NGINX pod that uses the persistent volume claim named azure-managed-disk to mount the Azure disk at the path

 Create a file named